Subject Information

 Intent

 A-Level Biology is a popular choice in the sixth form where we follow the OCR Biology A specification.
-The course content provides plenty of challenge for students aspiring to apply for any degree linked to the life sciences from medicine to agriculture.
+The course content provides plenty of challenge for students aspiring to apply for any degree linked to the life sciences, from medicine to agriculture.
 The course builds on the fundamental principles of Biology learnt at GCSE and challenges the students to deepen their understanding of bioenergetics, genetics and cellular communication in interesting ways.

-The course comprises a foundation unit covering cells and biochemistry.
-Exchange and transport is studied, followed by units on classification, biodiversity, disease and ecology.
+In year 12, we study foundations of Biology, including cells, membranes and biochemistry.
+This is followed by units on exchange and transport, classification, biodiversity, disease and ecology.
 In Year 13 students are introduced to the more challenging subject matter of bioenergetics, communication and genetic control.
 All students complete a minimum of 12 practical activities during the course which count towards their practical endorsement.
+This includes fieldwork which is carried out over 2 days locally.
+Students are encouraged to engage with super curricular activities such as the Biology Olympiad, an annual competition run by the Institute of Biology.

 Chemistry A Level